56006966/GutenbergLibrary/README.md

    - Recent Releases
    - Most Popular
    - My Library (locally saved books)
-4. Create a floating navigation menu that, when clicked on, displays the About, Frequently Downloaded, Main Categories, Reading Lists, and Search Options tabs.
+4. Create a floating navigation menu that, when clicked on, displays the About, Frequently Downloaded, master Categories, Reading Lists, and Search Options tabs.
    - The About section of the navigation menu has a sub menu with: Contact Us, History & Philosophy, Kindles & eReaders, Help Pages, Offline Catalogs, and Donate.
    - Donate and PayPal buttons will launch a browser to these designated websites.
    - There will be a Quick Search bar at the top of the submenu and the Search Options page will give more advanced filtering options